Please visit the following sites for useful information.

 - Three U.S. Government agencies have primary export control regulatory responsibilities.
 The Department of Commerce through Export Administration Regulations (EAR), the State Department through its International Traffic in Arms Regulations (ITAR) and the Arms Export Control Act (AECA), and the Treasury Department through the Office of Foreign Assets Control (OFAC).
-The Commerce Department administers the Commerce Control List (CCL) and the State Department administers the U.S. Munitions List (USML).
+The Commerce Department administers the Commerce Control List (CCL) which includes items commodities, software, and technology and the State Department administers the U.S. Munitions List (USML).
 For the most current information on export control and trade sanctions regulations, see the following sites:

 - The Department of Commerce provides a general understanding of the regulations and how to use them: Know the Facts Before You Ship: A Guide to Export Licensing Requirements.